For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #3 Curate a Soundtrack

-Whenever I carve out creative time it is inevitable that it sits in between cleaning, or paying bills, or running errands, or for the past three years intense hours of studying the law.
+Whenever I carve out creative time it is inevitable that it sits in between cleaning, paying bills, running errands, or other distractions.
 This is life.
-I don’t just sit in my office and waive a magic wand and suddenly the words start to flow.
-Well actually — I do have a magic wand and it is called music.
+My magic wand to invoking the creative spirit is music.
 I have particular music that I ONLY listen to when I sit to create.
-Whether I am generating business ideas, working on a book, or planning a workshop.
-When I sit to create I have a soundtrack that lulls me into a trance.
-Whenever I hear John Williams or the composer Daniel Hope it is as if the muses are invoked and they come and dance with me.
+Whether I am working up blog posts, generating business ideas, organizing book notes, or writing a letter to a friend — when I sit to create these special playlists stir a magical spirit that summons the muses.

 #4 Find a Signature Scent